The War Machines

 The War MachinesMe: Look!
 It’s Frank Butcher!

-Back at the Post Office Tower, WOTAN makes his last play for world domination.
+Back at the Post Office Tower, WOTAN is on the verge of world domination.

 Sue: I didn’t understand a word of that.